Skip to main content

 Step 3: Build the Model Graph

-• Source — generates entities and introduces them into the model.
-Configure arrival logic and initial attributes.
+• Source — generates entities and introduces them into the model

-• Process — applies a delay and optionally consumes resources.
-This is where work happens.
+• Process — applies a delay, optionally consuming resources

-• Station — groups related components into a physical space.
+• Station — a capacity-constrained container that groups components into a work center

 Step 4: Configure Components

-Click any component to open its configuration panel.
+Click any component on the canvas to open its configuration panel.
 Key things to configure:

-• Source: which entity type to generate, arrival rate or schedule
+• Source — which entity type to generate, arrival logic (a fixed value, a distribution, or a DSL expression)

-Most fields accept either a plain number or an expression.
+Most numeric fields accept either a literal value or an expression.
 Expressions let you reference constants, lookup tables, entity attributes, and simulation state.

 Step 5: Set Simulation Duration

-• KPI cards — summary metrics like throughput, utilization, cycle time
+• KPI cards — summary metrics like throughput, utilization, cycle time.
+KPIs are defined per model and computed automatically after every run.

-• Charts — time series, histograms, bar charts, and more configured on your model
+• Charts — line, bar, histogram, scatter, and more, configured on your model.

 What’s Next